oppoornose-jpg/SharkBuster-web/README.md

 ![SharkBuster](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQvbmh_4koS1GVr5NRT9s5GGFksvrUBd0shj3w3AhayUA&s)
 ![SharkBuster](https://media.istockphoto.com/id/1068306898/vector/hair.jpg?s=1024x1024&w=is&k=20&c=qeCVcU9D-ub846CXQKz9HXgwx2wQa24HWpJjBQUysbM=)
 SharkBuster is a modular multi‑tool suite that brings multiple utilities together under a single launcher.
-It includes specialized modules such as SharkBuster‑Web, SharkBuster-Scan with each module focusing on a specific task or domain.
+It includes specialized modules , many tools with each module focusing on a specific task or domain.

 Each internal tool focuses on a specifc task or domain.
 No external tools are required.